heritage-happenings/heritage-happenings.github.io/Blog/2025/07/17/Ringing-the-Bell.md

 [The King's Speech]( https://www.dropbox.com/scl/fi/fkbtvetxphdxwo3tzat9r/RyanAtNASDAQ250612.MOV?rlkey=vn6k5mbm2rzcis4anxa7t8cem&e=1&st=itsnd5t3&dl=0 )

-Big party on Thursday evening at Cipriani’s at 55 Wall Street, then back to San Francisco on Friday.
+There was a big party on Thursday evening at Cipriani’s at 55 Wall Street, then back to San Francisco on Friday.